choongzhanhong/choongzhanhong.github.io/content/blog/posts/2025-08-tempering/index.md

 and I think we're really giving up the opportunity to temper ourselves to the climate.

+In general, technology solves some problems, but a lot of them have already been solved by nature, and these two solutions find themselves at odds with each other.
+Like if a community of blobfish[^blob] decided that the deep sea environment was far too pressurised, and depressurised their surroundings.
+They'd all be blobs!

 ## The Sun

 ![A snippet of the sun tarot card](./sun.jpg)